 Encourage staff retention

 Shining a light on top talent is a great way to encourage staff retention.
-No matter how busy things get around the office, make it a point to celebrate any noteworthy accomplishments, whether it’s a project that your team finishes ahead of schedule or a work anniversary of someone who has been at the company for several years.
+No matter how busy things get around the office, make it a point to celebrate any noteworthy accomplishments, whether it’s a project that your team finishes ahead of schedule, a custom scrapbook album or personalized award plaques for achievements, or a work anniversary of someone who has been at the company for several years.

 Employee retention is significantly influenced by extra benefits and incentives.
 These incentives demonstrate that your company is aware of the changing business and economic climate in the world.